usafa-astro-331/Astro-331X/lab_01_electrical_power/README.md

 ![](sources/electrical_schematic.svg)

-Ensure all grounds/ground rails are connected.
+**Ensure all grounds/ground rails are connected.**

 Connect the current sensor using I2C.
-If using a QWIIC cable:
+If using a QWIIC cable, see wire color assignments at the start of the arduino file.

-- Black = GND
-- Red = 3.3V
-- Blue = SDA
-- Yellow = SCL

 ### prepare microSD card